-The following list of defined terms utilized throughout this Student Code is provided in an effort to facilitate a more thorough understanding of the Code.
-This list is not intended to be a complete list of all the terms referenced in the Student Code that might require interpretation or clarification.
-The Vice President for Student Affairs at a University, the Dean of Students/Dean of Students and Faculty at a Community College, the Provost at Charter Oak State College or their designee shall make the final decision of the interpretation of the definition of any term found in the Student Code.
-For purposes of interpretation and application of the Student Code only, the following terms shall have the following meanings:
+The following terms are defined in an effort to facilitate a more thorough understanding of the Student Code.
+This list is not intended to be a complete list of all the terms referenced in this Student Code that might require interpretation or clarification.
+The College or University Disciplinary Officer or Conduct Administrator shall make the final determination on the definition of any term found in this Student Code.